 Dataset Updates Additions, updates, and deletions occur through a Harvest Source rather than within Data.gov directly.
 Data.gov synchronizes those changes through a daily Harvest Job.

 Federated Metadata Harvest Architecture

 Step 1.
 Organize your open data for the Data.gov Pipeline

-Getting your data source ready for harvesting by the Data.gov catalog differs depending on the type of source:
+Getting your data source ready for harvesting by the Data.gov catalog depends on your data source type:

-- Federal Data with Project Open Data: The most common source is the Public Data Listing as required by the Federal Open Data Policy.
+- Federal Data with Project Open Data (non-geospatial): The most common source is the Public Data Listing as required by the Federal Open Data Policy.

 The steps for all three types of data sources are described in detail below.